traktuner/networkShareMounter/README.md

 ### Configuration preferences

-For an easier configuration of all the preference keys without creating or modifying a custom Configuration Profile in XML format we provieded a JSON Manifest Schema for Jamf Pro.
-[Download the manifest file](https://gitlab.rrze.fau.de/faumac/networkShareMounter/-/blob/dev/jamf-manifests/Network%20Share%20Mounter.json).
-We also added a manifest to the [iMazing Profile Edior](https://imazing.com/profile-editor).
+For an easier configuration of all the preference keys without creating or modifying a custom configuration profile in XML format we have provided a [JSON Manifest Schema for Jamf Pro (Download)](https://gitlab.rrze.fau.de/faumac/networkShareMounter/-/blob/dev/jamf-manifests/Network%20Share%20Mounter.json) and a manifest for the [iMazing Profile Editor](https://imazing.com/profile-editor).

  The defaults domain is `de.fau.rrze.NetworkShareMounter`.
-Available payload values:
+Available keys:

 | Key                 | Type  | Description            | Default value | Aviable with version | Required? | Example |
 | :------------------ | :---- | :---------------------|:-------------------------------------- | --------------------------------- | ------- | ---- |